Sergei Petrovich Trubetskoy: Katorga and exile

 Trubetskoy was sentenced to death but the sentence was changed to katorga for life in Nerchinsk coal mines.
 Trubetskoy's wife Ekaterina Laval (a rich heiress of Ekaterina Kozitskaya's fortune) went to exile with him.
 Her feat (she voluntarily renounced all wealth and privileges and subjected herself to hard life in katorga) was subject of a famous poem by Nekrasov.
 In 1839 his family was allowed to live in exile in Irkutsk, and he eventually also received permission.
 In 1854 his wife died.
-In 1856 he along with other survived Decembrists was granted amnesty, his children were given their titles, and he was able to return to Russia.
+In 1856, along with other surviving Decembrists, he was granted amnesty, his children were given their titles, and he was able to return from Siberia.
 He wrote memoirs which were published for the first time in 1863 by Alexander Herzen in London.